parnianlali/parnianlali.github.io/content/_index.md

 background = "#3776AB"
 foreground = "#fff"
 content = """
-In this project, I explore agent interactions within mean‑field game theory which include a large number of agents.
-The AI algorithms are based on reinforcement learning, presenting substantial complexities across various game scenarios.
-This project is still ongoing.
+This project investigates agent interactions in mean-field game theory, where large populations of agents engage in complex, coupled decision-making.
+Using reinforcement-learning methods, It study cooperation under a centralized-training and decentralized-execution (CTDE) framework applied to a network of states.
+The project is still ongoing.
 """